Installing WordPress on an instance

 This guide will show you how to use one or more OVHcloud solutions with external tools, and will describe the actions to be carried out in a specific context.
 Please remember to adapt these actions to fit your situation.

-If you encounter any difficulties performing these actions, please contact a specialised service provider and/or discuss the issue with our community.
+If you encounter any difficulties performing these actions, please contact a specialist service provider and/or discuss the issue with our community.
 OVHcloud cannot provide you with technical support in this regard.

 The following instructions are verfied for Debian 11.
 Since Ubuntu is based on Debian the tutorial should work for a current Ubuntu distribution as well.